chrisguest75/typescript_examples/02_templating/README.md

 # README
-Demonstrates a simple cmdline application
+Demonstrates how to use typescript to template a file

 ## How to build
 Setup typescript for a basic nodejs project